-Following oral administration of a 100mg dose of a solution formulation of sorafenib, 96% of the dose was recovered within 14 days, with 77% of the dose excreted in feces, and 19% of the dose excreted in urine as glucoronidated metabolites.
-Unchanged sorafenib, accounting for 51% of the dose, was found in feces but not in urine.
+Following oral administration of a 100 mg dose of a solution formulation of sorafenib, 96 % of the dose was recovered within 14 days, with 77 % of the dose excreted in faeces, and 19 % of the dose excreted in urine as glucuronidated metabolites.
+Unchanged sorafenib, accounting for 51 % of the dose, was found in faeces but not in urine, indicating that biliary excretion of unchanged active substance might contribute to the elimination of sorafenib.